zedlopez/ifm/Writing with Inform.md

 ^^{kinds: catalogue: vehicle} ^^{vehicles+kind+} ^^{containers+kind+: vehicle as kind of container} ^^{enterable (container)+prop+: vehicles made automatically enterable} ^^{pushing things} ^^{things+kind+: pushable between rooms} ^^{pushable between rooms (thing)+prop+} ^^{pushable between rooms (thing)+propcat+} ^^{animals+kind+: rideable} ^^{Rideable Vehicles+ext+} ^^{extensions: specific extensions: Rideable Vehicles}

-Next in the tour of standard kinds is the "vehicle".
-This behaves like (indeed, is) an enterable container, except that it will not be portable unless this is specified.
+Next in the tour of standard kinds is the `vehicle`.
+This behaves like (indeed, is) an `enterable container`, except that it will not be `portable` unless this is specified.

 	In the Garage is a vehicle called the red sports car.

-The player can enter the sports car and then move around riding inside it, by typing directions exactly as if on foot: and the story will print names of rooms with "(in the red sports car)" appended, lest this be forgotten.
+The player can enter the sports car and then move around riding inside it, by typing directions exactly as if on foot: and the story will print names of rooms with ``(in the red sports car)`` appended, lest this be forgotten.

 We have already seen that some things are portable, others fixed in place.
-In fact we can also make a third sort of thing: those which, although not portable, can be pushed from one room to another with commands like "push the wheelbarrow north".
+In fact we can also make a third sort of thing: those which, although not portable, can be pushed from one room to another with commands like ``PUSH THE WHEELBARROW NORTH``.
 At a pinch, we might just be willing to allow:

 	The red sports car is pushable between rooms.

-But of course this is a property which almost any thing can have, not just a vehicle.
-(Only "almost" because Inform will not allow a door to be pushable between rooms, in the interests of realism rather than surrealism.)
+But of course this is a property which almost any `thing` can have, not just a `vehicle`.
+(Only "almost" because Inform will not allow a `door` to be `pushable between rooms`, in the interests of realism rather than surrealism.)

-If we need vehicles which the passenger sits on top of, like a horse or a tractor, the standard "vehicle" kind will not be ideal.
-However, by loading one of the extensions which comes ready-installed:
+If we need vehicles which the passenger sits on top of, like a tractor, the standard `vehicle` kind will not be ideal.
+The extension `Rideable Vehicles by Graham Nelson` can help with this, and also allows animals such as horses to be rideable.

-	Include Rideable Vehicles by Graham Nelson.

-...we are provided with two more kinds, "rideable vehicle" and "rideable animal", just right for the tractor and the horse respectively.
-(As with all extensions, the documentation can be seen by clicking Go on some source which contains the above line, and then turning to the Contents index; or from the Installed Extensions tab of the Extensions panel.)

 ### See Also